2026 Tennessee House of Representatives election: District 11

 The 11th district is located in East Tennessee and consists of all of Cocke County and portions of Hamblen and Jefferson counties.
 The district includes all of the cities of Newport, Cosby, and parts of the cities of Jefferson City and Morristown.
 It also includes a portion of the Great Smoky Mountains National Park.
-Incumbent Republican Jeremy Faison has represented the district since 2011.
+Incumbent Republican Jeremy Faison had represented the district since 2011.
+Faison announced that he will not seek re-election.